raspberryfield/Project-Y/Docker/Y-Images/Y-Airflow/readme.md

 ## Run Airflow
 All commands assumes that you are working from this directory.

-Create an environment file with the host id:
+Create an environment file with the host id (also included in the pre build script.):
     `$ echo -e "AIRFLOW_UID=$(id -u)" > .env`
 Init Airflow:
-    `$ docker-compose up airflow-init`
+    `$ docker-compose -f docker-compose-airflow.yaml up airflow-init`
 You should in the end see the following message if it inits correctly:
 ```
     airflow-init_1       | User "airflow" created with role "Admin"